Multispectral imaging camera sensors on agricultural drones allow the farmer to manage crops, soil, fertilizing and irrigation more effectively.

 Vegetation reflectance properties are used to derive vegetation indices (VIs).
 The indices are used to analyze various ecologies.
 Vegetation Indices are constructed from reflectance measurements in two or more wavelengths to analyze specific characteristics of vegetation, such as total leaf area and water content.

 Vegetation interacts with solar radiation differently from other natural materials, such as soils and water bodies.
-The absorption and reflection of solar radiation is the result of many interactions with different plant materials, which varies considerably by wavelength.
+The absorption and reflection of solar radiation is the result of numerous interactions with different plant materials, which varies considerably by wavelength.

 Water, pigments, nutrients, and carbon are each expressed in the reflected optical spectrum from 400 nm to 2500 nm, with often overlapping, but spectrally distinct, reflectance behaviors.
 These known signatures allow scientists to combine reflectance measurements at different wavelengths to enhance specific vegetation characteristics by defining VIs.